Mitsubishi Outlander PHEV interior

 At least you get leather seats in 4h models an above, and all models get a leather steering wheel as standard.
 High-spec 5h cars come with posher Nappa leather seats in your choice of red, cream or grey with matching carpets.

 The biggest difference between the Mitsubishi Outlander PHEV and the petrol-engined versions is the large silver joystick that replaces a normal gear lever.
 Look a little further, and you’ll also spot that there are some PHEV-specific readouts on the dashboard.

-Taking pride of place on the top of the centre console is the seven-inch touchscreen that controls the new infotainment system.
+Taking pride of place on the top of the centre console is the seven-inch touchscreen infotainment system.
 It’s certainly an improvement on what was in the old car, but it’s still not as easy to use as what you’ll find in a Skoda Kodiaq.

 The Outlander PHEV is ground-breaking in many ways, but it seems amazing that the only way to get satellite navigation is through your smartphone

-One of the most major changes to the Mitsubishi Outlander PHEV for the 2019 model year is the introduction of a new infotainment system.
-This is based around a 7.0-inch touchscreen that sits on the top of the centre console on every model.
+One of the most major changes to the new Mitsubishi Outlander PHEV over the outgoing model is the introduction of a new infotainment system.
+This is based around a 7-inch touchscreen that sits on the top of the centre console.

-The system includes DAB digital radio and Bluetooth connectivity, as well as both Apple CarPlay and Android Auto.
-This is very important if you need help finding your way around, as no model comes with satellite navigation, and you can’t add it as an option.
-So, if you want navigation, you need a compatible smartphone.
+The system comes as standard on every model and includes DAB digital radio and Bluetooth connectivity, as well as both Apple CarPlay and Android Auto.
+This is very important if you need help finding your way around, because no model comes with satellite navigation, and you can’t add it as an option.
+So, if you want navigation, you’ll need a compatible smartphone.

 The other benefit of that is that you’re using your phone’s operating system, which will almost certainly be less fiddly to use than the car’s system – especially because the smartphone mirroring allows voice control.